Jeremiah-Clark/Articles/blog/20260428-Homebrew_for_Normies.md

 brew uninstall [package]
 ```

-Clean your system of old and unneeded files:
+Clean your system of files older than 120 days:

 ```
-brew cleanup              #Removes files older than 120 days
+brew cleanup
 ```

-Or a stronger version:
+Or a stronger version that removes old files and all caches:

 ```
-brew cleanup --prune=all  #Removes old files and all caches
+brew cleanup --prune=all
 ```

 ## GUI Tools